AshmanRoonz/The-Metaphysics/README.md

 Book II — The Bridge

 Builds the bridge from metaphysics to physics.
-It demonstrates that when [ICE] operates through finite apertures—local, isotropic, conservative, and smooth—it uniquely forces quantum mechanics.
+It demonstrates that when [ICE] operates through finite apertures—local, isotropic, conservative, and smooth; it uniquely forces quantum mechanics.
 The Schrödinger equation becomes not a human invention, but a direct mathematical consequence of how reality validates itself.
 Later, the bridge widens: dual apertures link physics to participation, grounding ethics and consciousness in the same loop that governs particles.